-It is easy to verify G_5 contains a grid cell P such that the fifth level of refinement of the duck curve between the endpoints of e_0 contains all twelve edges that contain one or two corners of P (In fact, there are four such grid cells-see Figure 3).
-Now consider any point p in the interior of P. For any $i \geq 5$, let P_i be the cell (parallelogram) of G_i that contains p, where $P_5 = P$, and let E_i be the edges of G_i whose ranges contain p.
+It is easy to verify that the fifth level of refinement of the duck curve between the endpoints of e_0 contains all twelve edges incident on a particular grid cell P in G_5 (In fact, there are four such grid cells-see Figure 3).
+Now consider any point p in the interior of P. For any $i \ge 5$, let P_i be the cell (parallelogram) of G_i that contains p, where $P_5 = P$, and let E_i be the edges of G_i whose ranges contain p.
 Note (see Figure 2(b)) that E_i consists of at least one and at most four of the twelve edges that have at least one vertex on the boundary of P_i .